 Can you use fresh bread for stuffing?

 Yes, you can use fresh bread for this stuffing if you prefer.
 Just be sure to dry it out completely before using it in the recipe.
-You can do this by leaving it out on a baking sheet overnight, or by drying it in a low oven (200ºF) for an hour or so.
+You can dry fresh bread by leaving it out on a baking sheet overnight.
+Or, break it into pieces, arrange them on a baking sheet, and transfer them to an oven heated to 200ºF for about an hour or until dry.

 How do I keep my stuffing moist?